qsnake/gpaw/doc/devel/developersguide.rst

 .. default-role:: math

+XXX Update page to new GPAW style (after guc merge)

 This page goes through the most important equations of a PAW calculation and has references to the code.
 It is a good idea to have